-If through the application of an appropriate index or screen or other monitoring of market conditions, conduct is identified that (i) exceeds an applicable threshold, and (ii) has a material effect, as specified above, on one or more prices or guarantee payments in an ISO Administered Market, the Market Monitoring and Performance Unit shall, as and to the extent specified in the Plan, contact the Market Party engaging in the identified conduct to request an explanation of the conduct.
-If a Market Party anticipates submitting bids in a market administered by the ISO that will exceed the thresholds specified in Section 3.1 above for identifying conduct inconsistent with competition, the Market Party may contact the ISO to provide an explanation of any legitimate basis for any such changes in the Market Party's bids.
-If a Market Party's explanation of the reasons for its bidding indicates to the satisfaction of the ISO, in consultation with the Market Advisor, that the questioned conduct is consistent with competitive behavior, no further action will be taken.
-Upon request, the ISO shall also consult with a Market Party with respect to the information and analysis used to determine reference levels under § 3.1.4 for that Market Party.
-If cost data or other information submitted by a Market Party indicates to the satisfaction of the ISO, in consultation with the Market Advisor, that the reference levels for that Market Party should be changed, revised reference levels shall be determined, communicated to the Market Party, and implemented, as soon as practicable.
+If through the application of an appropriate index or screen or other monitoring of market conditions, conduct is identified that (i) exceeds an applicable threshold, and (ii) has a material effect, as specified above, on one or more prices or guarantee payments in an ISO-Administered Market, New York Electric Market administered by the NYISOISO, the Market Monitoring and Performance Unit shall, as and to the extent specified in the Plan, contact the Market Party engaging in the identified conduct to request an explanation of the conduct.
+If a Market Party anticipates submitting bids in a market administered by the NYISOISO that will exceed the thresholds specified in Section 3.1 above for identifying conduct inconsistent with competition, the Market Party may contact the NYISOISO to provide an explanation of any legitimate basis for any such changes in the Market Party's bids.
+If a Market Party's explanation of the reasons for its bidding indicates to the satisfaction of the NYISOISO, in consultation with the Market Advisor, that the questioned conduct is consistent with competitive behavior, no further action will be taken.
+Upon request, the NYISOISO shall also consult with a Market Party with respect to the information and analysis used to determine reference levels under § 3.1.4 for that Market Party.
+If cost data or other information submitted by a Market Party indicates to the satisfaction of the NYISOISO, in consultation with the Market Party should be changed, revised reference levels shall be determined, communicated to the Market Party, and implemented, as soon as practicable.